devdoodler/JobSearchAssistant/README.md

 ### Assistant for jobseekers.
 Stores data and status of submitted job applications

-Information is stored in events, so any moment in the application lifecycle can be recreated.
+Information is stored in events, so any moment in the job application lifecycle can be recreated.

 Currently implemented events:
 ` Add ` > ` Submit `